 Deep cleaning: $500–$1,000

 A deep clean goes beyond basic pumping.
 It involves high-pressure jetting of the tank walls and baffles to remove hardened deposits that regular pumping can't reach.
 This is typically recommended when a tank has been neglected for many years, when a home has changed owners and the maintenance history is unknown, or when a professional inspection reveals excessive buildup.
+That is exactly why a first-time owner checklist is useful right after move-in.

 Drain field repair: $2,000–$15,000

 When a septic system fails, the drain field is usually the casualty.
 A failing drain field means wastewater isn't being properly absorbed into the soil — it pools on the surface, backs up into the house, or contaminates groundwater.
+If that is where your issue is headed, compare the symptoms with our guide to drain field failure before the repair bill climbs.

 Drain field repairs range from aeration and restoration treatments on the lower end to complete drain field replacement on the higher end.
 A full replacement involves excavating the old field, installing new distribution pipes and gravel beds, and regrading the area.
 In some cases, permitting and engineering add additional costs.